milikhin/seabass/buildng.md

 ```

 ### 2.2 Install app dependencies
-Gulp and Bower (used to build/minify sources):
+Gulp and Bower (used to build/minify sources and manage dependencies):

 ```
 npm i -g gulp bower